Battle against poverty: The campaign

-From August 2015 to June 2016, China mobilized nearly 2 million people to carry out the "review of the file registration" work to ensure that the people who should be lifted out of poverty were lifted out of poverty in a timely manner and that the people who should be lifted out of poverty were given strong support.
 In November 2015, in order to prevent the occurrence of digital poverty alleviation and fraud in poverty alleviation work, the CCP Central Committee and the State Council established a strict assessment and evaluation system.
 The party and government leaders of the 22 provinces, autonomous regions and municipalities with heavy poverty alleviation tasks signed a "Poverty Alleviation Responsibility Letter" with the central government, which was signed at all levels to the grassroots level in the form of a military order.
-At the end of December 2016, in his 2017 New Year's message, Xi Jinping called on everyone to "roll up their sleeves and work hard" and "win the battle against poverty."
+In 2016, the Chinese government announced that close to 10 million poor rural residents must be relocated due to the anti-poverty campaign, either due to living in areas that are designated for ecological conservation and thus must not be developed, officially classified as inhospitable or prone to natural disasters, or too far away from a main road.
+This led to the relocation of 9.6 million rural residents by 2020, At the end of December 2016, in his 2017 New Year's message, Xi Jinping called on everyone to "roll up their sleeves and work hard" and "win the battle against poverty."
 In February 2017, various parts of China conducted self-examination and self-correction of false poverty alleviation in 2016.

 According to data from 2018, the number of people in poverty has decreased from 98.99 million in 2012 to 16.60 million in 2018, a total decrease of 82.39 million.
 The annual poverty reduction scale has been above 10 million for six consecutive years, and the poverty incidence rate has dropped from 10.2% to 1.7%.
-On March 5, 2019, Premier Li Keqiang proposed in the Government Work Report to fight a well-targeted battle against poverty.
+On 5 March 2019, Premier Li Keqiang proposed in the Government Work Report to fight a well-targeted battle against poverty.
 The focus will be on solving the outstanding problems faced in achieving Two No Worries and Three Guarantees, increasing the efforts to fight poverty in deep poverty areas such as the "three districts and three prefectures", and implementing protection measures for special poor people.
 In October 2019, the State Council established the National Poverty Alleviation Census Leading Group, with Vice Premier Hu Chunhua as the group leader, and Ning Jizhe, Gao Yu, Liu Yongfu, Guo Weimin, Luo Wen, and Cheng Lihua as deputy group leaders.